Adharmic - That which goes against dharma or the universal physical, psychological and moral laws as governed by Ishvara (God).

 Gross Body - The physical body.

-Ishvara - The creator, sustainer and dissolver of the field of experience.
+Ishvara - The creator, sustainer and dissolver of the Field of Experience.
 Ishvara is pure awareness plus maya.
-Ishvara is sometimes referred to as God.
+Ishvara is synonymous with God.

 Jagat - The world, Ishvara’s creation.